google/syzkaller/docs/contributing.md

 ## How to create a pull request

 - First, you need an own git fork of syzkaller repository.
 Nagivate to [github.com/google/syzkaller](https://github.com/google/syzkaller) and press `Fork` button in the top-right corner of the page.
 This will create `https://github.com/YOUR_GITHUB_USERNAME/syzkaller` repository.
 - Checkout main syzkaller repository if you have not already.
 To work with `go` command the checkout must be under `$GOPATH`.
-The simplest way to do it is to run `go get github.com/google/syzkaller`, this will checkout the repository in `$GOPATH/src/github.com/google/syzkaller`.
+The simplest way to do it is to run `go get -u -d github.com/google/syzkaller/...`, this will checkout the repository in `$GOPATH/src/github.com/google/syzkaller`.
 - Remember to `export PATH=$GOPATH/bin:$PATH` if you have not already.
 - Then add your repository as an additional origin: